-5 walk-in tent-only camp sites are located roughly 1/2 mile hike form the Lake Michigan shoreline.
+5 walk-in tent-only camp sites are located roughly 1/2 mile hike from the Lake Michigan shoreline.
 Each site is roughly a 0.6 mile hike from the parking lot located on Central Ave.
 These primitive sites are pack-in pack-out only, including trash.
 There is no potable water at camp sites.
-There is a communal fire ring with firewood provided.
+A fire ring is provided at each site.

-• \$25.00 per night camping fee (expanded
+• \$25.00 per night camping fee (expanded amenity fee).
+50% discount for Senior Annual,